 successful completion of a cognitive abilities test in English and Mathematics

-Trimester 1 grade point average (GPA) of 94% and above in all core classes
+Trimester 1 grade point average (GPA) of 94% and above in at least four of the five core classes

 availability to participate every Thursday afternoon from 2:45pm-4:30pm

 completed parent questionnaire filled out by the parent/guardian

 completed student questionnaire filled out by the student